Title 21 -- FOOD AND DRUGS

 - Digital Signature: "An electronic signature based upon cryptographic methods of originator authentication, computed by using a set of rules and a set of parameters such that the identity of the signer and the integrity of the data can be verified" (21 CFR 11.3(b)(5)).

-The SAP business management software solution that Navigator delivers ensures companies stay compliant with CFR 21 Part 11.
-Learn more about our Life Sciences ERP solution.
+The SAP business management software solution that Navigator delivers ensures companies stay compliant with 21 CFR Part 11.